 Seattle is home to a number of other reading series with devoted followings.
 A few of the better-known ones include the Seattle Poetry Slam, Castalia, the Off Hours, and It’s About Time.
 Newcomer Lit Crawl looks particularly promising.
 Hosts and performers, please add more suggestions in the comments field!

 Cody Walker taught English at the University of Washington from 1997-2008.
 He also taught poetry classes through Seattle Arts & Lectures’ Writers in the Schools Program, and he served as a writer-in-residence at the Richard Hugo House and the Seattle Art Museum.
 In 2007 he was elected Seattle Poet Populist.
 He is the author of the poetry collection Shuffle and Breakdown (Waywiser Press, 2008) and the co-editor of Alive at the Center: An Anthology of Poems from the Pacific Northwest (forthcoming from Ooligan Press).
 He can be found online at codywalker.net.

-All photos courtesy the author.subscribe to Ploughshares?
+All photos courtesy the author.Might we be so bold as to suggest that you subscribe to Ploughshares?